-(C) includes instruction, related services, community experiences, the development of employment and other post - school adult living objectives, and, when appropriate, acquisition of daily living skills and functional vocational evaluation.
+The coordinated set of activities must (1) be based upon the individual student's needs; (2) take into account student preferences and interests; and (3) include instruction, community experiences, the development of employment and other post - school adult living objectives, and, if appropriate the acquisition of daily living skills and functional vocational evaluation.

 Please contact the following for further information on Transition in Florence ISD: